Trần Văn Dĩnh

-Trần Văn Dĩnh (Huế, 1923 - Washington, D.C.
-4 October 2011) was a Vietnamese diplomat, author, professor of international politics and communications at Temple University, Philadelphia, Pennsylvania.
+Trần Văn Dĩnh (1923 in Huế – 4 October 2011 in Washington, D.C.) was a Vietnamese diplomat, author, professor of international politics and communications at Temple University, Philadelphia, Pennsylvania.
 In his words, "I am a Vietnamese by birth, an American by choice."

 Early life

 Tran Van Dinh was born and raised in Huế, the former imperial capital of Vietnam.
 He came from a family of Confucian scholars, Buddhist philosophers and Taoist poets.
 In his youth, he participated in the anti-colonial struggle against the French.
 Later, he became a diplomat for Republic of Vietnam (South Vietnam) and has served in Thailand, Burma (Minister plenipotentiary), the United Nations (observer), Argentina, Mexico (nonresident ambassador) and the United States of America (Minister Counselor, Chargé d'affaires).

 Diplomatic career

 After serving for 10 years in the South Vietnamese diplomatic service in Southeast Asia, Tran Van Dinh joined the Embassy of Republic of Vietnam in Washington, D.C. in 1961.
-From their post in Washington, the Van Dinhs took in the events of the growing Civil Rights Movement, in particular the 300,000 person March on Washington led by Dr. Martin Luther King Jr. These events would have a profound impact on their relationship with the United States, and would foreshadow their own immersion into the ongoing struggle for liberation around the globe.

 In 1963, Tran was in charge of the South Vietnamese Embassy in Washington, D.C. as well as non-resident Ambassador to Argentina.